 - Damp Issues – As well as making the insulation inefficient, the above examples could cause problems with damp.
 Bad cavity wall insulation (or insulation where it shouldn’t be) can make a home more susceptible to damp.
 The insulation acts as a bridge between the external and internal wall surfaces, enabling moisture to travel more easily across to the internal wall.
 Which? has produced this handy guide to damp problems related to cavity wall insulation.

 If any of the above circumstances apply to your property, you’ll want to get your cavity wall insulation removed.
 But what does this entail?

 How Do You Remove Cavity Wall Insulation?

-A selection of bricks gets removed at strategic intervals toward the bottom of the wall.
+A selection of bricks gets strategically removed toward the bottom of the wall.
 Doing this provides access to the insulation itself.
 The gaps left by the removed bricks are for two purposes:

-- Compressed air gets blown into the cavity through some of the gaps to loosen the insulation.
+- Compressed air gets blown into the cavity through gaps to loosen the insulation.

 - An industrial vacuum gets inserted through other gaps to suck out that insulation.

 A special instrument called a ‘borescope’ is also used throughout the process to inspect the cavity.
 Cavitech UK has created a video of the whole process that you can check out here.